josem6590/my-projects/README.md

 ### Insights - Delta
+The head-to-head delta analysis provides a more granular view of driver performance by focusing on races where both drivers finished.
+The positive and negative values represent Sainz's race result relative to his teammate's.

-2015 - 2017 (Toro Rosso) What's interesting to note here is that when we looked at his average race result previously max had outperformed Sainz in 2015.
-However, what the H2H data tells us is that, when we look at the GP rounds that both drivers managed to finish, they had both finished higher than each other a total of five times.
-And when we look at his overall career at Toro Rosso we see Sainz finishing higher that his teammates a whopping 70% of the time.
+**2015 - 2017 (Toro Rosso):** Our previous analysis showed Verstappen with a slight edge over Sainz in 2015.
+However, the head-to-head data reveals a closer competition, with both drivers finishing ahead of the other in a total of five races.
+For his career at Toro Rosso as a whole, Sainz finished higher than his teammates in a significant 70% of head-to-head races.
+This demonstrates a strong consistency beyond what a single average can show.
-2018 (Renault) Hulkenburg outperforms Sainz
+**2018 (Renault):** The head-to-head results confirm the average race results, with Hulkenberg consistently outperforming Sainz when both finished.
-2019 - 2020 (Mclaren) Sainz over his two years at Mclaren finishes higher than Lando Norris 61% of the time and often by quite a margin or around 5 positions especially in his first season.
+**2019 - 2020 (McLaren):** Over his two years at McLaren, Sainz consistently finished higher than Lando Norris in 61% of head-to-head races.
+The graphs show that when he won the head-to-head, it was often by a significant margin (around 5 positions), especially in his first season.
-2021 - 2024 (Ferrari) Apart from 2022 where Sainz and Leclrec beat each other equally, Leclerc finishes higher in the other three years.
-Although looking at the delta not by much.
-However, I noticed that when Sainz did beat Leclerc he beat him by a greater margin which prompted me to just check the driver standings for each year.
-What I found was Sainz finished higher than Lecrec in the driver standings for 2021 but not in any other year at Ferrari.
-Sainz only managed to beat Lelcerc in 31% of the H2H.
+**2021 - 2024 (Ferrari):** This period shows a very tight battle.
+Sainz and Leclerc were dead even in their head-to-head wins in 2022.
+In the other three years, Leclerc finished ahead more often.
+However, the delta graphs show that when Sainz did beat Leclerc, he sometimes did so by a larger margin, which prompted the check of the driver standings.
+The fact that Sainz finished ahead of Leclerc in the 2021 driver standings, despite the tight head-to-head results, speaks to his consistency and ability to capitalize on opportunities.
+Overall at Ferrari, Sainz finished ahead of Leclerc in 31% of the head-to-head races.

 ### Conclusion
 Based on the above analysis of Carlos Sainz's race results, we see a driver who consistently delivers strong results accross multiple teams over the years.